The Magic Fish: Style

-One aspect noted by reviewers in Trung Le Nguyen's graphic novel is the use of different colors to "distinguish each story line."
+One aspect noted by reviewers in Trung Le Nguyen's graphic novel is the use of different colors to "distinguish each storyline."
 Kirkus Reviews called it "a road map for readers", with the three colors being used to highlight whether the current panel is "set in the present, the past, or within the fairy tale."
 Nguyen uses the color red for panels in the present, yellow for those in the past, and purple for panels representing fairy tales, filling the panels with those colors.